ShamylZakariya/Surfacer/Surfacer/NOTES.md

 This is going to be done in steps; since I need to learn new Cinder APIs (primarily the new vector/matrix/etc stuff), and I need to learn the modern OpenGL stuff.

-##Currently
+##TODO

-GunBeamContacts is presently unable to associate a GameObject target.
+- Using time of life for the beam doesn't work.
+Maybe we need to let bolts fly their max dist.
+But we still need a timeout before blast charge starts and that can be on the gun itself.
-May want to redesign PlayerGunComponent pulse and blast to be things which fly out of gun (or at least have fixed start/end points)
+- Projectile contact stuff is presently unable to associate a GameObject target.
+Probably want to make some kind of common base class which has a virtual method to get the GameObject.

 ## BUGS PRIORITY 0